Cybersecurity Law of the People's Republic of China: Reactions

 Along with the Great Firewall, restrictions stipulated in the law have raised concerns, especially from foreign technology companies operating in China.
 Regarding the requirements for spot-checks and certifications, international law firms have warned that companies could be asked to provide source code, encryption, or other crucial information for review by the authorities, increasing the risk of intellectual property theft, information being lost, passed on to local competitors, or being used by the authorities themselves.
 The Federal Bureau of Investigation warned that the law could force companies transmitting data through servers in China to submit to data surveillance and espionage.

+Some analysts from Western backgrounds consider this law to be comparable to the EU's GDPR.
+They have suggested that the law could improve the Chinese government's ability to monitor the public, as well as giving Chinese companies an advantage over foreign companies.

 The law sparked concerns both domestically and internationally due to its phrasing and specific requirements.
 Foreign companies and businesses in China expressed concerns that this law might impede future investments in China, since the law requires them to "store their data on Chinese-law regulated local servers, and cooperate with Chinese national security agencies".

 Since its inception many foreign technology companies have already complied with the law.
 Apple for example, announced in 2017 that it would invest $1 billion in partnership with local cloud computing company Guizhou Cloud Big Data or GCBD to construct a new data center located in China's Guizhou province for the purposes of compliance.
-Simultaneously, the company also announced that it would transfer the operation and storage of iCloud data to Mainland China.
+Simultaneously, the company also announced that it would transfer the operation and storage of iCloud data to mainland China.
 Microsoft also announced an expansion of its Azure services in partnership cloud computing company 21Vianet through investment in more servers.
 Meanwhile, online services, such as Skype and WhatsApp which refused to store their data locally and were either delisted from domestic app stores or restricted from further expansion.